 - (a) Answer three of the following questions.
 Use one or two sentences only in each answer.
 Each question is worth eight marks. - (i) While on his way to seek help for the Athenians against the Persians at Marathon, what god did the messenger Pheidippides meet? - (ii) What type of soldier is shown in Photograph 1 on Paper X? - (iii) Who was Demaratus?
 Why was he living in Persia? - (iv) Why did the Persians sail round Sunium after the battle of Marathon? - (v) When Xerxes was watching the battle of Salamis, what did he have his scribes write down? - (vi) What type of ship is shown in Photograph 2 on Paper X?
-(24) - (b) Give a description of the battle that took place between the Greeks and Persians at Thermopylae.
-(20) - (ii) Would you agree or disagree that this battle was a disaster for the Greeks?
-Give reasons for your answer.
-(12) - (c) Read the following description from The Histories of Herodotus and answer the questions that follow.
+(24) - (b) (i) Who was the leader of the Persian army at the Battle of Thermopylae?
+(8) - (ii) What surprised the Persians about the Spartans' behaviour before the battle?
+(8) - (iii) How did the Spartans manage to kill so many Persians in this battle?
+(8) - (iv) How did the Persians defeat the Spartans in this battle?
+(8) - (c) Read the following description from The Histories of Herodotus and answer the questions that follow.

 The furthest parts of the world have the finest foods, but Greece has the best weather.
 The country furthest east is India.
 Here both animals and birds are bigger than elsewhere.
 Gold is found here in huge quantity, sometimes stolen from ants the size of foxes.
 These creatures burrow into the ground and throw the sand up in heaps.
 The sand contains a lot of gold.
 The Indians plan their expedition for the hottest part of the day when the ants will be underground.
-They fill up their bags with sand and start for home as fast as they can go; for the ants (if we may believe the Persians' story) smell them, and chase after them.
+They fill up their bags with sand and start for home as fast as they can go; for the ants (if we believe the Persians' story) smell them, and chase after them.

-- (i) In the passage above, where does Herodotus say the finest foods are found?
+- (i) In the passage above, where does Herodotus say the finest food is found?
 (6) - (ii) Mention two pieces of information Herodotus gives about India in the passage.
 (6) - (iii) Herodotus has sometimes been called "the father of lies".
 Is there anything in this passage that would lead you to agree with this title?
 (6) - (iv) Is there anything in the passage to suggest that Herodotus might not believe everything that he writes?
 (6)